Yoga Teacher – Member Yoga Australia

 Yoga has been the foundation of Lily’s practice for over ten years, with her curiosity of the mind/body connection opening her up to a diverse range of practices including the study of anatomy, kinesiology, Feldenkrais, Alexander Technique, Zend Shiatsu (Aust College of Shiatsu) contact improvisation and Middindorf Breath training.

-As a teacher Lily leads a class that activates the body with force, dwelling in the creative space between strengthening and softening.
+As a teacher Lily leads a class that activates the body without force, dwelling in the creative space between strengthening and softening.
 Expect to be challenged in her classes while at the same time being soothed into a state of pleasure and relaxation.

 Nicole Avery & Prue !